 At the same time, it is worth noting that the full spectrum LED not only has a good effect on plant growth, but also has no damage to the human body.
 It emits white light similar to the sun, so no situation will make people dizzy and nauseous.

-Full spectrum light VS red and blue light: which one is better?
+Full spectrum vs. red and blue grow lights: which one should you choose?

 LED grow light bead chips mainly have red light beads, blue light beads, full spectrum lamp beads.
 Red light regulates the plant photoperiod, affecting the plant’s flowering and fruit, while blue light encourages the growth of stems and leaves.
 Red and blue grow light only have these two colors in light while the full spectrum grow light mimics sunlight, emitting white light.
 Both of them can promote plant growth, but different plants may require specific wavelengths of light in different growth stages.
 For example, suppose that you are growing lettuce.
 People eat the stems and leaves of lettuce.
 So you should choose a spectrum that promotes the the quality and yield of stems and leaves.
 Thus, in this case, blue light can help.
 Generally speaking, for fruiting crops and flowers that need to be colored, you should use red and blue grow lights.